pydio/cells-sdk-go/v2/README.md

 The `transport` package provides utilitary methods to ease the set up of a communication with your target Cells instance.
 You might find the commands that are in the `example` package useful to jump in.

 You can also have a look at the [Cells client repository](https://github.com/pydio/cells-client) (also on Github) to see more working examples.

+## Versioning policy

+As from version 2.2, we will release a minor version of the SDK for each minor version of the Pydio Cells Server.